CodeCracker-1/Modern-Landing-page/img/README.md

-Created this modern landing page with help of Html Css Javascript and Shreyjs by @Sheryian_Coding_School.
+Created this modern landing page with help of Html Css Javascript and Shreyjs by @Sheryians_Coding_School.